5monkeys/socker-ios/README.md

 ============
 [![Build Status](https://travis-ci.org/5monkeys/socker-ios.svg)](https://travis-ci.org/5monkeys/socker-ios)

-A iOS client for communicating with a [socker](https://github.com/5monkeys/socker) websocket server.
+An iOS client for communicating with a [socker](https://github.com/5monkeys/socker) websocket server which supports subscribing on multiple channels on a single connection.
 It is based on the very good [SocketRocket](https://github.com/square/SocketRocket) library.

 ## Usage